Baki-Projesi/Scribe/README.md

       - components/
         - AmbiguousCharacter.js
         - Comment.js
+          - An individual comment.
+It will contain the text that has been associated with a particular selection of text
         - CommentPopup.js
+          - This will be the comment input/display that will show when the user clicks to add or view a comment
         - DisambiguatedCharacter.js
+          - This is a character for which a metadata decision has been made
         - DisplayComment.js
+          - This is an alternative method for displaying the comment if a user clicks to view
         - Draft-js-gutter.js
+          - This component is a Draftjs plugin.
+It exports a component which takes in options from the user and adds line                 numbers to the editor.
+It will wrap the generic Draftjs Editor component in an "EditorGutter" which maps all of               the content blocks (each line in this case) to a number.
         - DropDown.js
+          - An individual dropdown.
+This is what contains the disambiguation options the user is prompted with as the type.
         - ImageUpload.js
+          - A component to let the user temporarily upload an image.
+It is meant to be used to compare original manuscripts               with the generated translation.
+It also stores the image in the temporary component's state so that we can include             it in our database in future iterations.
         - InputBox.js
+          - This component creates the transcription input box as a whole.
+It calls the draft-js-gutter component and passes               style preferences as props so that the plugin can generate the appropriate draft Editor component.
         - OutputBox.js
+          - This displays each content block in Arabic for the user.
+They can compare our generated output to original                     manuscripts.
         - Transcribe.js
+          - This is a little like a parent component.
+It calls (ands to the DOM) the inputbos, imageUpload, and output box                 components.
+Taken together, this makes up the functionality of our tool.
         - TranscribeFooterTools.js
+          - This is a component for next steps.
+It will generate a footer with options for the user to save, download,                     publish, and so on.
       - styles/
         - App.css
         - COmmentPopup.css